heimoshuiyu/whisper-fastapi/README.md

 ## Features

 - **Translation and Transcription**: The application provides an API for konele service, where translations and transcriptions can be obtained by connecting over websockets or POST requests.
-- **Language Support**: If the target language is English, then the application will translate any source language to English.
+- **Language Support**: If no language is specified, the language will be automatically recognized from the first 30 seconds.
 - **Websocket and POST Method Support**: The project supports a websocket (`/konele/ws`) and a POST method to `/konele/post`.
 - **Audio Transcriptions**: The `/v1/audio/transcriptions` endpoint allows users to upload an audio file and receive transcription in response, with an optional `response_type` parameter.
 The `response_type` can be 'json', 'text', 'tsv', 'srt', and 'vtt'.
 - **Simplified Chinese**: The traditional Chinese will be automatically convert to simplified Chinese for konele using `opencc` library.